 - Post-Panda Recovery Since June 15, some sites recovered from Panda penalty, when they were modified to remove duplicate content.
 This seems to address mainly site hits because duplicate content.
 The sites which were victim of scrapers recovered and the latter now often removed from SERPs.

 - The Author Attribute Myself .
 This will help to classify the pages per author.
 The profile page so designated must be on the site that contains this attribute.

-- Google Schema.org Update To structure data on the Internet in a manner that was universally accepted, Google along with Microsoft and Yahoo collaborated on a vocabulary that culminated into schema.org.
-The schematics makes it easy to add semantics to different kinds of data in a web-page, and hence making it easy to classify and extract.
+- Google Schema.org Update To structure data on the Internet in a manner that was universally accepted, Google along with Microsoft and Yahoo collaborated on a vocabulary that culminated in schema.org.
+The schematics make it easy to add semantics to different kinds of data on a web-page, and hence making it easy to classify and extract.

 - Panda Goes Global The effects of Panda would now be felt globally.
 After the rollout in March, Google has announced the extension of Panda to all English language queries across the world, not limited to English speaking countries.
 Also, sites blocked by users as a result of manual intervention from search results were taken into consideration (though it was a minor factor).

 - The Google Panda Update (Also Known as the Farmer Update) Refer to the explanation about the Panda update at the start of the article.
 Addendum: The vicious Panda update was a direct attack on low quality content farms that were in violation of Google's Quality Guidelines.
 Google confirmed that about 12% of search results were affected by the Panda update.

 - Content Attribution Update Google launched this update to combat cases of content misattribution or websites that scrape content from other websites (also called scraper websites).
 This update affected 2% of search queries according to Matt Cutts, but that was enough to feel the repurcussion for a lot of websites, especially the ones without original content.
 Many in the webmaster community speculate this update as a precursor to the Panda update.